-f) Filter the RF signal (i.e. the noise source) if necessary.
+f) Filter the IF signal (ie, the DUT output) if necessary.

 Keep the LO outside of the frequency range of the instrument if possible.
 LO power will almost certainly leak through to the IF port of the mixer.
 Assume that LO to IF isolation will be insufficient.
 If this leakage is within the band of the measurement, it will add to the noise figure measured.
-If it is outside the band of the measurement but within (or close to the overall frequency range of the instrument, it could cause the instrument to autorange itself to use more attenuation, which would increase the uncertainty of the measurement.
+If it is outside the band of the measurement but within (or close to) the overall frequency range of the instrument, it could cause the instrument to autorange itself to use more attenuation, which would increase the uncertainty of the measurement.
 Filter the output of the mixer to remove this LO leakage and any LO harmonics created in the mixer without appreciably attenuating the wanted mixer output signal.